-Tis: tumor only in the epithelium (the inner layer of the gallbladder) and has not grown into deeper layers of the gallbladder
+Tis: carcinoma in situ - tumor only within the epithelium (the inner layer of the gallbladder)

-T1: tumor has grown into the lamina propria or the muscle layer (muscularis...
+T1: tumor invades the lamina propria or muscularis

 The CT chest-abdomen-pelvis protocol serves as an outline for an examination of the trunk covering the chest, abdomen and pelvis.
 It is one of the most common CT examinations conducted in routine and emergencies.
 It can be combined with a CT angiogram.